AV-Davalo/NUC-Updating/README.md

 # NUC-Updating
-This is a Repo for Updating Kali Images, and installting the next packages
+This is a Repo for Updating Kali Images, and installing packages for Pentesting

 - Netexec
 - Golang